 The number one reason people tend to opt for private healthcare is due to reduced waiting times.
 Due to the large number of patients public healthcare providers have to cater for, it’s not uncommon to face extended waiting times.
 Depending on the type of issue you’re having, it might be better and safer for you to go private so that you can be seen faster.
+You can also do a telemedicine program especially if you are in rural areas.
 With some conditions, time is of the essence so it’s important to access medical help in a timely manner.

 2. Immediate access to specialists